jon-mil-92/DisplayHotKeys/distribution/README.txt

 3. Follow the installer prompts.

-4. Double-click the created shortcut or the DisplayHotKeys executable file in the install directory to run the application.
+4. Double-click the created shortcut or the DisplayHotKeysLauncher executable file in the install directory to run the application.

 ## Usage